iOS 14.5 Update on iPhone: What The Fuss About Privacy Is?

 And now why should it make headlines?… Well, when it comes to the data and privacy of users, companies and various governments are using your data.
 As they desire and there is not much we can do about it.

-In 2019, for instance, a study undertaken by Amnesty International and the University of Toronto’s Citizen Lab revealed that several Indian lawyers and Dalit activists and journalists were targeted with a malware campaign.
+In 2019, for instance, a study undertaken by Amnesty International and the University of Toronto’s Citizen Lab revealed that several Indian lawyers Dalit activists, and journalists were targeted by a malware campaign.
 Surveillance by the Indian state has been mostly shrouded in ambiguity.
-Especially since concepts like endangering state security, sovereignty and integrity have not been properly defined.
+Especially since concepts like endangering state security, sovereignty, and integrity have not been properly defined.

 “More consent won’t necessarily protect privacy, and users develop a false sense of trust in privacy.
 Although they can still suffer from illegal data usage.”